-If moving within the district, changing jobs, etc., parents must notify the school of these changes before they occur.
-Failure to do so would place your child at risk, should an emergency occur during the school day.
+Parents must notify the school before changes occur such as moving within the district, switching jobs, etc. Failure to do so can place the child at risk, should an emergency occur during the school day.

 Health Services

 In order to provide an environment where all children are safe and are not unnecessarily exposed to communicable diseases, each school in the district has a full-time certified school nurse.
 The school nurse is a licensed, registered nurse whose responsibilities include maintaining student health records and providing emergency assistance when children are ill or injured.
 Teachers send children to the nurse when they appear ill or complain of stomach aches, headaches, etc. Children who are injured in the classroom, on the playground, or during physical education instruction are immediately referred to the nurse.
 Each visit is recorded in the nurse's log and a referral form is completed.
 A copy of this form is sent home with the child.